Palm Sunday Path

 Appleton: 1-3 pm Multi-Church and Interfaith Rally in Houdini Plaza - Details Here

-Janesville: 1:30-3pm Parade-style event at beginning at First Congregational Church in Janesville.
+Janesville: Parade-style event at beginning at West Side Town Square Amphitheater at 1:30 pm.
 Details Here

 Those who gather are encouraged to bring POSITIVE and ENCOURAGING signs to carry through the streets of Janesville to sing songs, hear words from local clergy and strategically selected voices from the community of those who are doing important work for immigrants and the underrepresented.